 The Company's hedging policy only allows for effective hedging relationships to be considered as hedges as per the relevant Ind AS.
 Hedge effectiveness is determined at the inception of the hedge relationship, and through periodic prospective effectiveness assessments to ensure that an economic relationship exists between the hedged item and hedging instrument.
-The Company enters into hedge relationships where the critical terms of the hedging instrument match with the terms of the hedged item, and so a qualitative and quantitative assessment of effectiveness is performed.
+The Company enters into hedge relationships where the critical terms of the hedged item, and so a qualitative and quantitative assessment of effectiveness is performed.